DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <p class="pt-6-m" id="automations"><strong>9.1.2 Automations:</strong></p>

 <ul>
   <li>Automations help you streamline and automate the scoring process.
-They are only available for Premium users.</li>
+They are only available for Premium users and are shown only when <strong>Use AI for Refill and Score</strong> is enabled.</li>
   <li>
     <strong>Automatic Scoring:</strong> When enabled, this feature sets up a workflow so that every time a new engagement (Note, Meeting, Task, or Call) is logged in HubSpot, the Meddicc Score form is automatically re-filled with the latest information and rescored.
 Locked fields will not be changed, but unlocked fields and the overall score may be updated.
 Please note the following limitations due to the HubSpot API:
     <ul>